GabMartino/TransformerForDummies/README.md

 <img src="./assets/paragraph_1.jpg" alt="Paragraph" width="90%"/>
 </p>

-So, if we need to consider the same rational where "all the positions" means all the meaningful positions, Do we need to combine two padding masks??, the encoder and the decoder's one, also considering that Queries come from the decoder and the Keys from the encoder??
+So, if we need to consider the same rationale where "all the positions"  means all the meaningful positions, Do we need to combine two padding masks??, the encoder's and the decoder's, also considering that Queries come from the decoder and the Keys from the encoder??
 However, since I didn't want to speculate much, I needed to investigate more.

-First of all, I found that the same question has been asked a lot around the web, but few time I've seen a reasonable answer: [HERE](https://medium.com/@sxyxiaoyao/i-have-a-question-about-this-line-code-why-we-need-memory-mask-in-decoder-ab7d5a9e8060) [HERE](https://github.com/pytorch/pytorch/issues/124931) [HERE](https://stackoverflow.com/questions/62170439/difference-between-src-mask-and-src-key-padding-mask) [HERE](https://medium.com/@bavalpreetsinghh/transformer-from-scratch-using-pytorch-28a5d1b2e033) [HERE](https://datascience.stackexchange.com/questions/65067/proper-masking-in-the-transformer-model) [HERE](https://datascience.stackexchange.com/questions/88097/why-do-transformers-mask-at-every-layer-instead-of-just-at-the-input-layer) [HERE](https://ai.stackexchange.com/questions/25041/is-the-decoder-mask-triangular-mask-applied-only-in-the-first-decoder-block-o)
+First of all, I found that the same question has been asked a lot around the web, but few times I've seen a reasonable answer: [HERE](https://medium.com/@sxyxiaoyao/i-have-a-question-about-this-line-code-why-we-need-memory-mask-in-decoder-ab7d5a9e8060) [HERE](https://github.com/pytorch/pytorch/issues/124931) [HERE](https://stackoverflow.com/questions/62170439/difference-between-src-mask-and-src-key-padding-mask) [HERE](https://medium.com/@bavalpreetsinghh/transformer-from-scratch-using-pytorch-28a5d1b2e033) [HERE](https://datascience.stackexchange.com/questions/65067/proper-masking-in-the-transformer-model) [HERE](https://datascience.stackexchange.com/questions/88097/why-do-transformers-mask-at-every-layer-instead-of-just-at-the-input-layer) [HERE](https://ai.stackexchange.com/questions/25041/is-the-decoder-mask-triangular-mask-applied-only-in-the-first-decoder-block-o)

-Unfortunately, not all the answer were clear and agreed to each other.
-In spite of this, I tried to have my own answer, mainly based on these factors:
+Unfortunately, not all the answers were clear and agreed with each other.
+Despite this, I tried to have my answer, mainly  based on these factors:

 - The official Pytorch Implementation of the Transformer model has as parameter the **_memory_mask_** [HERE](https://pytorch.org/docs/stable/generated/torch.nn.Transformer.html)
 - [This article](https://medium.com/@bavalpreetsinghh/transformer-from-scratch-using-pytorch-28a5d1b2e033) reports that it is necessary to avoid conflict.
 Which conflict?
 Not explained.